By Leah Nanako Winkler

 Margot Bordelon is a New York-based director who specializes in new work.
 Yale Rep: peerless by Jiehae Park.
 Off-Broadway and New York: peerless (Primary Stages); …what the end will be (Roundabout Theatre Company); Do You Feel Anger?
 (Vineyard Theatre); Eddie and Dave (Atlantic Theater Company); Plot Points in Our Sexual Development (LCT3); Something Clean, Too Heavy for Your Pocket (Roundabout Underground); The Pen (Premieres NYC); A Delicate Ship (Playwrights Realm); Still (Juilliard); Wilder Gone (Clubbed Thumb); The Last Class: A Jazzercize Play (DODO).
 Margot has directed productions regionally at ACT Seattle, Actors Theatre of Louisville, Alliance Theatre, American Theater Company, Denver Center, Marin Theater Company, and Steppenwolf.
 She has developed work at Ars Nova, Berkeley Rep, Cherry Lane, The Lark, Ma-Yi, MTC, New Dramatists, NYTW, P73, Playwrights Horizons, Portland Center Stage, Primary Stages, The Public, PWC, Rattlestick, the Wilma, and Woolly Mammoth.
 B.F.A., Cornish College of the Arts; M.F.A., David Geffen School of Drama.

-Nate Angrick is in his fourth year of the technical design and production program at David Geffen School of Drama, where his credits include She Kills Monsters and Affinity.
-He also previously served as assistant technical director for The Plot at Yale Rep. He received his B.F.A. in technical theater and design from the University of Wisconsin, Stevens Point.
-He worked as technical director of Payomet Performing Arts Center in Massachusetts and was a carpenter at The Juilliard School before coming to Yale.
+Nate Angrick is in his fourth year of the technical design and production program at David Geffen School of Drama, where his credits include She Kills Monsters, Twelfth Night, and Affinity.
+He also recently served as technical director for The Brightest Thing in the World and assistant technical director for The Plot at Yale Rep. He received his B.F.A. in technical theater and design from the University of Wisconsin, Stevens Point.
+He worked as technical director of Payomet Performing Arts Center in Massachusetts and Peninsula Players in Wisconsin.
+Before attending Yale, he worked as a scenic carpenter at The Juilliard School.

 Travis Chinick (he/him/his) is thrilled to be a part of this team.
 He is in his final year at the David Geffen School of Drama and works as a freelance designer and painter across the country.
 His credits at the Geffen School include Bodas de sangre/Blood Wedding and Love’s Labor’s Lost.
 Other design highlights include Cinderella (Trollwood Performing Arts), A Dog Story (Seaglass Theatrical), Mysterio!
 Magic Rocks the Night!
 (RWS Entertainment Group), That Bachelorette Show (Davenport Theatrical), The Mnemonist of Duchess County (Attic Theatre Company), Strictly Dishonorable (Attic Theatre Company), Les Misérables (Assistant Designer, 2014 Broadway Revival), and others.
 Travis has also worked at the Metropolitan Opera, The Jim Henson Company, and RWS Entertainment Group.
 His work can be seen at tchinick.com.

 Andrew Petrick is a fourth-year M.F.A. candidate at David Geffen School of Drama, where his credits include Manning and Measure for Measure, both directed by Alex Keegan, and In His Hands, or the gay christian play, directed by Maeli Goren.
-Other stage management credits include The Blacker the Berry, directed by Stew, and Harmless, directed by Dan Hurlin (Sarah Lawrence College); Pride and Prejudice, directed by Christopher Edwards, and Cry It Out, directed by Marc Masterson (Dorset Theatre Festival); Jack and the Beanstalk, directed by Julie Atlas Muz (Abrons Art Center); and When We Were Young and Unafraid, directed by Spencer Knoll (Downstage Theatre Company).
+Other stage management credits include The Brightest Thing in the World (Yale Repertory Theatre); The Blacker the Berry, directed by Stew, and Harmless, directed by Dan Hurlin (Sarah Lawrence College); Pride and Prejudice, directed by Christopher Edwards, and Cry It Out, directed by Marc Masterson (Dorset Theatre Festival); Jack and the Beanstalk, directed by Julie Atlas Muz (Abrons Art Center); and When We Were Young and Unafraid, directed by Spencer Knoll (Downstage Theatre Company).
 B.A., Sarah Lawrence College.
 Member of Actors’ Equity Association, the Union of Professional Actors and Stage Managers in the United States.

 Assistant Stage Manager